jlylekim/UndersmoothedUnfolding/README.md

 unfold.ScanLcurve();                     // unfold using ScanLcurve method
 TauFromLcurve = unfold.GetTau();         // retrieve tau chosen by ScanLcurve

+// starting from tau chosen by ScanLcurve, undersmooth tau until the minimum estimated coverage
+// meets the target coverage, which is the nominal 68% minus the tolerance epsilon (0.01 in this example).
 TauFromUndersmoothing = unfold.UndersmoothTau(TauFromLcurve, 0.01);
 unfold.DoUnfold(TauFromUndersmoothing);   // unfold again with undersmoothed tau
 ```